valhuber/ConferenceAsync/README.md

 To install:
 1. Stop LAC
 1. In the <LAC-install>/CALiveAPICreator folder:
-  1.1.
-Rename ConfManagement folder (e.g., add a Z) 1.1 Copy the ConfManagement from the zip
+    1. Rename ConfManagement folder (e.g., add a Z)
+    1. Copy the ConfManagement from the zip
 1. Restart LAC
 1. Rename the existing Conference Offers / Conference Management APIs (use the API Properties > Details URL Fragment (again, just add a Z)
 1. Import the 2 json projects

+The Learning Center doc, of course, will be out of date.
+The zip contains an updated image.